rbrisuda/setup-maven-gh-action/README.md

 # setup-maven-gh-action

+Action for setup of running maven goals with using S3 buckets as source of maven artifacts.
+S3 buckets can be used as alternative for storing private artifacts.
+In this case maven wagon jar is required.

 * Action prepares environment for running maven project for both runners: github and selfhosted.
   * Special external Maven repositories can be configured in project main pom.xml file
     * default maven version is **3.8.8**